EriEthio-Technologies/vscode-platform/CONTRIBUTING.md

 There are several ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

+# Contributing to vscode-platform

+We welcome contributions to vscode-platform!
+Please follow these guidelines when contributing:

+1.  **Fork the repository** on GitHub.
+2.  **Create a new branch** for your feature or bug fix.
+3.  **Make your changes** and commit them with clear, concise commit messages.
+4.  **Test your changes** thoroughly.
+5.  **Submit a pull request** to the `main` branch.

+Please ensure that your code follows the project's coding style and that all tests pass before submitting a pull request.

 ## Asking Questions